jeonghanlee/epicsarchiverap-env/README.md

 # WIP - EPICS Archiver Appliance Configuration Environment with MAVEN

-Configuration Environment for [EPICS Archiver Appliance with MAVEN](https://github.com/jeonghanlee/epicsarchiverap-maven) for [the Advanced Light Source Upgrade (ALS-U) Project](https://als.lbl.gov/als-u/overview/) at [Lawrence Berkeley National Laboratory](https://lbl.gov).
+This repository provides the Configuration Environment for the [EPICS Archiver Appliance with MAVEN](https://github.com/jeonghanlee/epicsarchiverap-maven) project, specifically tailored for [the Advanced Light Source Upgrade (ALS-U) Project](https://als.lbl.gov/als-u/overview/) at [Lawrence Berkeley National Laboratory](https://lbl.gov).

-The source of EPICS Archiver Appliance **IS** the community version, however the building method **IS NOT** the same as the community versioin.
-Of course, there are a few code difference one might see.
-Nevertheless, I would like to keep the minimum changes.
-The main difference is that the repository uses **MAVEN** as the building environment.
+The source code for the [EPICS Archiver Appliance with MAVEN](https://github.com/jeonghanlee/epicsarchiverap-maven) build **IS** fundamentally based on the community version.
+However, its building method **IS NOT** the same as the standard community version.
+While the goal is to maintain minimal code differences from the community release, some variations may be present.
+The primary distinction is the use of **MAVEN** as the core build environment for that project, though **ANT** is also currently utilized for certain auxiliary tasks.
+For a more detailed understanding of the build system and specific modifications in that version, please refer to the [EPICS Archiver Appliance with MAVEN](https://github.com/jeonghanlee/epicsarchiverap-maven) repository.

 **Not fully working - Work In Progress**